UwU0000-stack/Magic-Eden-Airdrop-Compromised-Wallet-Claim-Tool-/README.md

    CF_COOKIE=your_cf_clearance_value
    SESSION_COOKIE=your_session_signature_value

+This will authorize you to get past the cloudfare

 # Note API
 There is no point running this a ton before close to the deadline - After initial testing just run it maybe an hour or two before the claim deadline.I would run it 1 hour before the deadline.
 In the last 5 mins before claim deadline it sends the requests much faster.You could run it in two tabs to double if you really want to send lots of claims.